LLNL/Caliper/doc/sphinx/index.rst

 implementing specific functionality (e.g., tracing, I/O, timing, report formatting, sampling, etc.).
 The services can be enabled at runtime in any combination.
 This makes Caliper highly flexible, but the runtime configuration can be complex.
-The :doc:`concepts` section explains more about Caliper's internal dataflow and how services interact.
+The :doc:`workflow` section explains more about Caliper's internal dataflow and how services interact.